21pratt/Django-Course/README.md

 44. - Form Validation on a Post Method
 45. - Raw Update Class Based View
 46. - Raw Delete Class Based View

+These are the topics covered in the course with hands-on coding.